cssinjs/jss/docs/react-jss.md

 #### Reuse styles in different components

-In order to reuse the same styles **and** the same generated style sheet between 2 entirely different and unrelated components, we suggest extracting a renderer component and reusing that.
+To reuse the same styles **and** the same generated style sheet between 2 entirely different and unrelated components, we suggest extracting a renderer component and reusing that.

 ```javascript
 import React from 'react'